I often have people tell me they don’t have time to create wealth.

 – Not having an income high enough to satisfy your family’s needs

-– Losing your job, or
+– Losing your job or business, or

 – A substantial reduction in your standard of living.